 See more on the endocrine system.

+No, there is no convincing evidence that ingredients used in cosmetic and personal care products cause endocrine disruption in humans.
 Many substances, both naturally occurring and man-made, may have some potential to mimic natural hormones under laboratory conditions.
-For example, plant estrogens (also known as phytoestrogens) found in soybeans and other foodstuffs have been shown to have weak endocrine activity.
+For example, plant estrogens (also known as phytoestrogens) found in soybeans, cabbage, sesame seeds, red wine and other foodstuffs have been shown to have weak endocrine activity.
 However, the estrogenic activity of these materials, as measured under laboratory conditions, is generally far below that which is observed for estradiol – the naturally occurring form of estrogen in the human body.
-In addition, the levels at which these ingredients with potential hormonal properties occur in cosmetic and personal care products is significantly below levels that have been associated with the laboratory demonstrated endocrine activity.
+And your body cannot tell the difference between natural or man-made substances.
+In addition, the levels at which ingredients with potential hormonal properties occur in cosmetic and personal care products is significantly below levels that have been associated with the laboratory demonstrated endocrine activity.